davisem/Iudex/README.md

-# Iudex
-Haploid genetic screening pipeline
+# Iudex: A pipeline for the analysis of haploid genetic screening sequencing data